Ketel Marte Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 16th in the league.
+- The Padres pitching staff ranks 20th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have the 16th-ranked team ERA among all MLB pitching staffs (4.43).
+- The Padres have the 17th-ranked team ERA across all league pitching staffs (4.36).

-- Padres pitchers combine to rank 13th in baseball in home runs given up (21 total, one per game).
+- The Padres rank 13th in baseball in home runs allowed (22 total, one per game).

+- The Padres are sending Darvish (0-2) out for his fourth start of the season.
+He is 0-2 with a 3.44 ERA and 20 strikeouts in 18 1/3 innings pitched.

+- His most recent appearance was in relief on Sunday when the right-hander tossed 2/3 innings against the Arizona Diamondbacks while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.